nmrugg/UE4Launcher/readme.md

 The launcher is incomplete; however, it should be able to preform most of the important tasks.

-It can launch projects as well as download and install assets and plugins.
+It can launch projects as well as download and install assets and plugins from the <a href="https://www.unrealengine.com/marketplace/en-US/store">UE4 marketplace</a>.

 It does not yet install the UE4 engine.
 So, you need to <a href=https://docs.unrealengine.com/en-US/GettingStarted/Installation>manually install</a> that first.